EVER GET THE FEELING -

 GHOSTLY ENCOUNTERS

-You never know what ghostly things, you may encounter at the Albany Convict Gaol, but it has been reported that unexplainable sounds both from visitors and the museum staff include, wailing to taps and knocks echoing, doors shutting with no draft, to tiny whispers and the sound of footsteps on the old wood floorboards.
+You never know what ghostly encounters and paranormal activity you will experience at the Albany Convict Gaol.
+It has been reported that unexplainable sounds from both visitors and the museum staff include wailing to taps and knocks, doors slamming shut with no draft, to tiny whispers and the sound of footsteps on the old wood floorboards.

-From the paranormal activity in the Gaol's Black Hole – a name given to the cell used for solitary confinement with no windows or light and once held up to 20 drunken soldiers at one time and they were kept in the ‘hole’ for 24 hours in which it is reported that up to three died.
+The Gaol's Black Hole – a name given to the cell used for solitary confinement with no windows or light, once held up to 20 drunken soldiers at one time and they were kept in the ‘hole’ for 24 hours in which it is reported that up to three died.

-Watch Amy as she searches for all things creepy and haunted, as you learn about the dark history and/or the paranormal activity at the Albany Convict Gaol and Patrick Taylor's Cottage.
+Watch Amy as she searches for all things creepy and haunted, as you learn about the dark history and the paranormal activity at the Albany Convict Gaol and Patrick Taylor's Cottage.

 Don't forget to subscribe, thumbs up and hit that notification bell!